 What is the normative structure of CNS Vital Signs?

-The original seven tests of the CNS Vital Signs neurocognitive assessment platform have been normed in a large sample (n=1662) of normal individuals, from age 8 to 90.
+The "normal" subject population were all healthy individuals seen by a provider.
+They are were NOT conveniently pulled from a social media advertisement or extrapolated from a smaller sample.
+The age range of this large sample (n=1508) of normal individuals, was from age 8 to 90.
 "Normals" are defined as healthy individuals, with no active medical condition, and with no history of neurological or psychiatric disorders.
 Normals may be on stable doses of medications for well-controlled medical conditions, like hypertension or arthritis, but not on any psychotropic medication.

 How do I code and get reimbursed for my services?

-Have there been any concurrent validity studies comparing CNS Vital Signs to conventional tests?
+Have there been any validity and reliability studies with CNS Vital Signs?